How to Debug OCR in C#

 IronOcrAssemblyVersionMismatchExceptionMismatched assembly versions after partial updateClear NuGet cache, restore packages, ensure all IronOCR packages match

-The following try-catch block demonstrates targeted exception handling with exception filters for conditional logging:
+Use the following try-catch block to handle each exception type separately, applying exception filters for conditional logging.

 using IronOcr;